rsmith-nl/nctools/README.rst

 from the root directory of the repository.
 Every program supports the ``-h`` or ``--help`` options for an overiew of the arguments and usage.

 dxf2nc
 ------

 The cutworks software that comes with a gerber cutter doesn't automatically optimize the cutting paths it reads from dxf files.
 It essentially cuts lines in the order it finds them in the dxf file.

 This program reads a dxf file.
 The name of the file must end in .dxf or .DXF otherwise the program will report an error and quit.
-It extracts all the LINE, ARC and POLYLINE entities from it.
+It extracts all the LINE, ARC and (LW)POLYLINE entities from it.
 It then searches through all these entities and assembles connected entities into lists called contours.
 If necessary, the direction of entities in a contour is changed so that all entities can be cut in one continuous movement.

 These contours and any remaining lines and arcs are then sorted as given by the options.
 The default is to sort first in ascending x and then in ascending